ncphillips/blog/content/post/why-we-built-forestry.md

 date = "2016-08-31T11:49:00+00:00"
 description = ""
 draft = false
-excerpt = "A description of the windy road that lead us here. " tags = [] title = "Why we built Forestry"
+excerpt = "The winding road that led us to building a decentralized UI for the web. " tags = [] title = "Why we built Forestry"
 [[author]]